JonJWong/simfile-sidekick/README.md

 `sudo apt-get install python3-dev`

+- If you're getting 2 or more responses from the discord bot, you most likely have 2 or more processes of bot.py running.

 ## To-do
-- [ ] Replace all instances of "Breakdown Buddy Jr." with "Simfile Sidekick"
+- [ ] Replace all references of "Breakdown Buddy Jr." with "Simfile Sidekick"
 - [ ] Log songs that couldn't be parsed by scan.py to a logfile
 - [ ] Flag in scan.py to enter in a database name
 - [ ] Create a tool to insert/update/delete from the TinyDB database
-- [ ] Search by different or multiple paremeters (e.g. artist, stepartist, ranking, etc.)
+- [ ] Search by different or multiple parameters (e.g. artist, stepartist, ranking, etc.)
 - [ ] Parse manually uploaded .sm files from discord
 - [ ] Preferences for users (hide title & artist and other original Breakdown Buddy features)